important

 You most likely won’t know the water level in your well.
 However, you can tell if your well is failing or starting to run dry if you notice one or more of these signs:

-• A drop in water pressure
+• There is drop in water pressure.

-• Air bubbles in your water
+• You see air bubbles in your water.

 What to do if you are out of water